allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 To show you how this system works in practice, I will tell you about a failure that happened to me during my first one, independent production duty on Friday afternoon.

+It all started with a call from the infrastructure team on duty with the information that for some time, one of our services has been behaving very unstably.
+It was observed an unnatural, abrupt increase in the size of the logs.
+This situation was noted by the monitoring system and triggered an alarm.

 ![](../img/articles/2021-12-09-observability_and_monitoring/storage_metric.png)